-You will be liable to pay any associated costs, ie solicitors, surveyors, mortgage costs.
+You will be liable to pay any associated costs, i.e solicitors, surveyors, mortgage costs.

 In some rare cases, it may not be possible to purchase more than 80% of your home due to local restrictions.
-Your solicitor would have made you aware of this when you purchased the property.
+Your solicitor would have made you aware of this when you bought your home.

-We are happy to discuss staircasing options with you at any time, with no commitment to proceed on your part.
+We are happy to discuss staircasing options with you, with no commitment to proceed on your part.
 More information is available in the 'I'm a customer' section on our website moat.co.uk.